 I remember back to the days when I opened my bank account with the Northwest Airlines Credit Union.
 It was SO easy back in 1985!
 A Credit Union representative came into the office, we filled out a form and signed on the dotted line.
 Very simple.

 Not so simple here in France in 2017!
 First of all, very little business gets done during the month of August and, unfortunately, I arrived in late July.
-I spent the first few weeks wandering around in a daze, unsure which puzzle piece to attack first.
+I spend the first few weeks wandering around in a daze, unsure which puzzle piece to attack first.

 Valuable tip: Set up a bank account with an international bank in your home country and then transfer the account to France!
 I didn’t have that option since there are no HSBC branches in my area.

 I jumped into this step of the process completely blind.
 When I lived in Taiwan, I did a few international wire transfers to the US but I requested them IN PERSON at my bank in Taiwan and it was quite simple.